Analyzing Duckhorn Portfolio (NAPA) and The Competition

 Analyst Ratings

-This is a summary of current ratings for Duckhorn Portfolio and its peers, as provided by MarketBeat.com.
+This is a breakdown of current recommendations for Duckhorn Portfolio and its peers, as reported by MarketBeat.

 |Sell Ratings